Donald Revell

 Donald Revell (born 1954 in Bronx, New York) is an American poet, essayist, translator and professor.

 Revell has won numerous honors and awards for his work, beginning with his first book, From the Abandoned Cities, which was a National Poetry Series winner.
 More recently, he won the 2004 Lenore Marshall Award and is a two-time winner of the PEN Center USA Award in poetry.
 He has also received the Gertrude Stein Award, two Shestack Prizes, two Pushcart Prizes and fellowships from the National Endowment for the Arts, as well as from the Ingram Merrill and Guggenheim Foundations.
 His most recent book is Drought-Adapted Vine (Alice James Books, 2015).
 He also recently published his translation of Arthur Rimbaud's A Season in Hell (Omnidawn Publishing, 2007).

-Revell has taught at the Universities of Tennessee, Missouri, Iowa, Alabama, Colorado, and Utah.
-He currently teaches at the University of Nevada, Las Vegas.
-He lives in Las Vegas with his wife, poet Claudia Keelan, and their children.
+Revell has taught at the Universities of Tennessee, Missouri, Iowa, Alabama, Colorado, Utah, and Nevada.
+He currently lives in Las Vegas.
 In addition to his writing, translating, and teaching, Revell was Editor of Denver Quarterly from 1988–94, and has been a poetry editor of Colorado Review since 1996.

 Revell received his B.A. in 1975 and his M.A. in 1977 from Binghamton University, and his Ph.D. from the University at Buffalo in 1980.